Fair Division with Two-Sided Preferences: Introduction

-Next, in \Cref{sec:PO}, we consider the notion of \emph{Pareto optimality (PO)}---no allocation can make a party (i.e., either player or team) better off without making another party worse off---which is stronger than both swap stability and individual stability.
-We prove that deciding whether an allocation is PO or not is coNP-complete even for two teams with identical valuations, nonnegative-value players, and a balanced allocation.
+Next, in \Cref{sec:PO}, we consider the notion of \emph{Pareto optimality (PO)}---no allocation can make a party (i.e., either participant or team) better off without making another party worse off---which is stronger than both swap stability and individual stability.
+We prove that deciding whether an allocation is PO or not is coNP-complete even for two teams with identical valuations, nonnegative-value participants, and a balanced allocation.
 On the other hand, for two teams with arbitrary valuations, we show that an extension of the \emph{generalized adjusted winner procedure} of \citet{AzizCaIg22} computes an EF1 and PO allocation in polynomial time.
-For any number of teams and nonnegative-value players, we observe that an EF1 and PO allocation always exists.
-Moreover, we demonstrate that such an allocation can be found efficiently in two special cases: (i)~the teams have binary valuations over the players, and (ii) there are three teams with identical valuations, and each player has a favorite team and is indifferent between the other two teams.
+For any number of teams and nonnegative-value participants, we observe that an EF1 and PO allocation always exists.
+Moreover, we demonstrate that such an allocation can be found efficiently in two special cases: (i) the teams have binary valuations over the participants, and (ii) there are three teams with identical valuations, and each participant has a favorite team and is indifferent between the other two teams.
 We also provide a pseudopolynomial-time algorithm when the number of teams is constant.

-Finally, in \Cref{sec:justifiedEF}, we examine \emph{justified envy}, a stability notion from the two-sided matching literature: player~$p_i$ is said to have justified envy toward another player~$p_j$ assigned to team~$k$ if $k$ prefers $p_i$ to $p_j$ and $p_i$ prefers $k$ to her assigned team.
-Perhaps surprisingly, we show that an EF1 and justified envy-free allocation may not exist, even for two teams and nonnegative-value players who all prefer the same team.
-We then prove that deciding whether such an allocation exists is NP-complete even for nonnegative-value players who have strict preferences over the teams.
+Finally, in \Cref{sec:justifiedEF}, we examine \emph{justified envy-freeness}, a stability notion from the two-sided matching literature: participant~$p_i$ is said to have justified envy toward another participant~$p_j$ assigned to team~$k$ if $k$ prefers $p_i$ to $p_j$ and $p_i$ prefers $k$ to her assigned team.
+Perhaps surprisingly, we show that an EF1 and justified envy-free allocation may not exist, even for two teams and nonnegative-value participants who all prefer the same team.
+We then prove that deciding whether such an allocation exists is NP-complete even for nonnegative-value participants who have strict preferences over the teams.
 On the other hand, if one adds the condition that there are two teams, we show that the problem becomes polynomial-time solvable.